You’ve made all kinds of attempts to get a grip, to rest, to breath- but constant stress has you feeling helpless and completely exhausted.

 Chronic stress may lead to physical symptoms, like headaches and stomachaches or intestinal issues.

-- Do you feel tired and drained?
+- Do you feel worn out and drained?

 - Do you feel that you are having a harder time getting things done?